ghpkishore/bananadevInpaintingTemplate/README.md

 If you want to generalize this to deploy anything on Banana, [see the guide here](https://www.notion.so/banana-dev/How-To-Serve-Anything-On-Banana-125a65fc4d30496ba1408de1d64d052a).

-Look at `test.py` for instructions on how to call this model locally as well as deployed on banana.

-### Note: You need to add your HuggingFace token to `app.py` and `download.py` to be able to get model weights from HF hub
+### Note: You need to add your HuggingFace token to `app.py` and `download.py` and dockerFile to be able to get model weights from HF hub

 ## Move to prod: